-Preschool - 1st grade
+Preschool - First Grade

 Secret of the Cardboard Rocket

 Climb aboard a magical cardboard rocket with two young adventurers, Marcus and Bonnie, and experience a breathtaking, up-close look at each of our solar system's planets with guidance from “Astronomy Book” - a character personified by a wise, kind old man.
-It's not until the end of the adventure when you find out what the true secret of the rocket is - something that makes this apparently impossible trip to the edges of the universe and back become possible.
+It's not until the end of the adventure when you find out what the true secret of the rocket is - something that makes this apparently impossible trip to the edges of the Universe and back become possible.

 The Little Star That Could

 This is a story about Little Star, an average yellow star searching for planets of his own to protect and warm.
 Along the way, he meets other stars, learns what makes each star special, and discovers that stars combine to form star clusters and galaxies.
 Eventually, Little Star finds his planets.
 Each planet is introduced to the audience with basic information about our Solar System.

 Join Luna and her friends for an exploration of the sky which includes phases of the Moon, seasons, constellations and planets.
 This is Our Sky! is a general astronomy show that contains elements of interest spanning a wide range of audiences.

 Join Big Bird and Elmo on an unforgettable journey to the Moon and back!When Elmo’s friend Hu Hu Zhu stops by Sesame Street for a visit, he notices that Sesame Street is a little bit different from his home in China.
 But when he looks up at the sky, he feels right at home.
 Elmo and Hu Hu Zhu may live in different cities, but they share the same sky!
 With a little help from Big Bird, the two friends learn about the Sun, the Moon, and the Big Dipper, then blast off in an imaginary rocket to the Moon!
 Along the way, they invite the audience to sing along to songs about space and celebrate the sky that belongs to everyone.

 Magic Tree House